Alessandro Argoli (bishop of Veroli)

 Alessandro Argoli (1594–1654) was a Roman Catholic prelate who served as Bishop of Veroli (1651–1654).

 Biography

-Alessandro Argoli was born in Avezzano, Italy on 4 September 1594 and ordained a priest in May 1650.
+Alessandro Argoli was born in Avezzano, Italy on 4 September 1594 and was ordained a priest in May 1650.

 On 28 October 1651, he was appointed during the papacy of Pope Innocent X as Bishop of Veroli.

 On 5 November 1651, he was consecrated bishop by Marcantonio Franciotti, Cardinal-Priest of Santa Maria della Pace, with Giambattista Spada, Titular Patriarch of Constantinople, and Girolamo Buonvisi, Titular Archbishop of Laodicea in Phrygia, serving as co-consecrators.

 He served as Bishop of Veroli until his death on 26 April 1654.